bradleyhc/MS3-eventprof-search/README.md

 >TO BE UPDATED

 ### Data Schema
 MongoDB is utilised to store data for EventProf Search.
-Being a document based database versus table based, it enables the site to store individual, non-relational records that can easily be added, updated and deleted via frontend driven CRUD operations.
+As a document based database versus table based, it enables the site to store individual, non-relational records that can easily be added, updated and deleted via frontend driven CRUD operations.

 In designing the data schema, it was important to capture all data for each document that would be required for users to view pages, or edit or delete records.
 There are a number of fields that were also added to improve user experience or functionality.